josephbcasey/NOAA-normals-data/README.md

 One format is US Climate Normals 1991-2020.
 That data is available at https://www.ncei.noaa.gov/data/normals-daily/1991-2020/archive/us-climate-normals_1991-2020_v1.0.1_daily_multivariate_by-station_c20230404.tar.gz.
 The gz file is 289MB.
 Uncompressed and extracted, there are 15,615 files totaling 4.67 GB.
 Each file contains data for one station in CSV format.

 Climate normals are usually based on 30-year averages.
 1991-2020 is the most recent available.

+This data covers USA states and territories.

 The data is comprehensive, including hundreds of measurements, calculations, and statistical analyses.
 This repository is for an SQLite3 database containing daily temperature and precipitation.
 In NOAA terminology, these are "dly_tmax_normal", "dly_tmin_normal", and "ytd_prcp_normal".
 It also includes latitude, longitude, and elevation for each station.